andrewkolos/simple-online-game-synchronization-framework/README.md

-# TypeScript Game Client and Server
+# TypeScript Game Client and Server Synchronization Server

-credit to Jakub Synowiec for boilerplate: https://github.com/jsynowiec/node-typescript-boilerplate
+This project is still under development.